rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

 `mod_security` is an open source web-based application firewall (WAF).
 It is just one possible piece of a hardened Apache web server setup.
 Use it with, or without, other tools.

-If you want to use this along with other tools for hardening, refer back to the [Apache Hardened Web Server guide](index.md).
+If you want to use this and other hardening tools, refer back to the [Apache Hardened Web Server guide](index.md).
 This document also uses all of the assumptions and conventions outlined in that original document.
 It is a good idea to review it before continuing.

-One thing that is missing with `mod_security` when installed from the generic Rocky Linux repositories, is that the rules installed are minimal at best.
-To get a more extensive package of no cost `mod_security` rules, this procedure uses no cost [OWASP mod_security rules found here](https://www.netnea.com/).
+One thing missing with `mod_security` when installed from the generic Rocky Linux repositories, is that the rules installed are minimal.
+To get a more extensive package of no cost `mod_security` rules, this procedure uses [OWASP mod_security rules found here](https://www.netnea.com/).
 OWASP stands for the Open Web Application Security Project.
 You can [find out more about OWASP here](https://owasp.org/).

 !!! tip